rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 > - What other designs have been considered and what is the rationale for not choosing them?
 > - What is the impact of not doing this?

-Currently, the copying of sources to apply changes can lead to sources being copied, and to not maintain the multitudes of sources trivially modified, sometimes the entire software trees are just vendored, similar to how old-school C projects would do it.
+Currently, the copying of sources to apply miniscule changes, that is not very useful for anyone else, can lead to sources being copied, and to not maintain the multitudes of sources trivially modified, sometimes the entire software trees are just vendored to save time and allow the local-development to continue, similar to how old-school C projects would do it.

-Patchfiles have a standardised formatting, with a lot of tools and developers knowing both how to use and read them, and could easily apply patches from multiple merge requests without having to create a new repository that combines all of those merge requests.
+Patchfiles have a standardised formatting called unidiff, with a lot of tools and developers knowing both how to use and read them, and could easily apply patches from multiple merge requests without having to create a new repository that combines all of those merge requests.
+Those changes are also commonly shared in mailing lists, and can also be used to try out multiple different changes at the same time without creating a git branch, and the quite advanced merging that can occur in such cases.

 The need for forking a library where the developer has been unreachable for a long time is reduced, since the patches can be shared until the original developer has time to merge them into the original code.
+There are a few examples of this happening in the rust ecosystem, where the divergence of the fork and the original means that both libraries suffer in the end.

-Not allowing patchfiles leads to copying of sources codes, and this practice sometimes creates forks that might get out of touch with the ecosystem version, either by falling behind, or by implementing features on a copy of the source code that does not contain the git history, and thus would be problematic to merge back into the upstream
+Not allowing patchfiles leads to copying of sources codes, and this practice sometimes creates forks that might get out of touch with the ecosystem version, either by falling behind, or by implementing features on a copy of the source code that does not contain the git history, and thus would be problematic to integrate into the ecosystem again.
+Maintaining a set of patchfiles locally in the project repository would reduce the friction of getting them into the community.

 # Prior art
 [prior-art]: #prior-art